Roboadvisors: What Are They and Are They Right For Your Investments?

 The Pros and Cons of Roboadvisors

 Surely you’ve heard about the importance of ensuring you have a diversified investment portfolio.
-Similarly you may have heard of different formulas for figuring out how much of your portfolio should me made up of stocks compared to more conservative investments, such as bonds.
-While it’s easy enough to properly maintain this split when setting up your portfolio, as your investments grow, things can get a bit off balance.
+Similarly you may have heard of different formulas for figuring out how much of your portfolio should be made up of stocks compared to more conservative investments, such as bonds.
+While it’s easy enough to properly maintain this split when setting up your portfolio, as your investments grow, things can get a bit out of balance.

 That’s where automated rebalancing comes in.
-Robo-advisor platforms will be able to make the necessary changes to your portfolio to ensure that your desired percentages are adhered to.
-Moreover many platforms will also be able to adjust your investments to grow more conservative as you near the end your time horizon.
+Roboadvisor platforms will be able to make the necessary changes to your portfolio to ensure that your desired percentages are adhered to.
+Moreover many platforms will also be able to adjust your investments to grow more conservative as you near the end of your time horizon.
 While these are all things active investors could achieve on their own, having it done for them helps ensure they’re keeping on course.

 Another common feature found in roboadvisors is tax-loss harvesting.
 The concept isn’t the easiest to explain but the basic idea is that the platform will automatically look for opportunities to sell investments at a loss in a bid to lower your tax obligations.
 This will then allow you to invest the tax savings into better-performing assets.
 By the way, tax-loss harvesting is typically only available for taxable accounts and won’t be a factor for retirement accounts.

 For much more on tax-loss harvesting and the potential benefits of such a strategy, roboadvisor firm Wealthfront has an in-depth white paper on the subject.